Aleppo was never meant to fall.

 Turkish armor and airpower have bested Russia’s allies in Libya and Nagorno-Karabakh.
 Turkish drones, sophisticated multiple launch rocket systems and cluster munitions (delivered in secret before America sent its own) have shredded Russian columns in Ukraine, a country whose NATO membership Erdogan endorses.
 In 2020, Russian and Syrian jets killed 36 Turkish soldiers in Idlib in airstrikes said to be targeting HTS positions in the village of Baylun.
 Erdogan responded by blaming Assad and annihilating the regime’s military infrastructure and hundreds of Syrian soldiers in Operation Spring Shield.

 Whereas the majority of Arab countries have normalized relations with Assad, Turkey has not.
 Reconciliation with the only NATO ally in the region would go a long way toward bringing the regime back from its pariah status and get sanctions lifted – something Putin could use to his advantage with the Gulf states and West.
-Damascus has remained intransigent on agreeing to terms with Ankara on the status of the Turkish-Syrian border and the resettlement of 3.2 million Syrian refugees in Turkey, whose decade-long presence has caused populist political backlash to Erdogan’s majority and that of his Justice and Development Party.
+Damascus has remained intransigent on agreeing to terms with Ankara on the status of the Turkish-Syrian border and the resettlement of 3.2 million Syrian refugees in Turkey, whose presence over the past decade has caused populist political backlash to Erdogan’s majority and that of his Justice and Development Party.

 Central to their dispute is the perennial Turkish national security priority: the PKK, whose Syrian branch is currently the United States’ main partner in countering the remnants of the Islamic State.
 Erdogan cut short his attendance at the BRICS Summit in Kazan in late October because of a terror attack at the Turkish Aerospace Industries outside of Ankara — one his government blamed on PKK-affiliated Kurds who had entered Turkey from Syria.
-Turkish Foreign Minister Hakan Fidan, formerly the powerful head of MIT, the Turkish intelligence service, said around the same time that Assad was not interested in normalization.
+Turkish Foreign Minister Hakan Fidan, formerly the powerful head of the MIT, the Turkish intelligence service, said around the same time that Assad was not interested in normalization.
 Fed up with talking, Ankara finally decided to do the other thing after months of keeping HTS at bay.

 On Nov.
 30, a Russian military airplane took off from the Hmeimim base in Syria to Antalya, Turkey.
 Its cargo was a Syrian security delegation en route to meet with Erdogan’s representatives on their turf.
 In previous talks, the Syrians had refused meeting on Turkish territory but insisted on the talks taking place in Russia or neutral territory.
 Here, already, is Assad’s first concession after Aleppo came under new management.